Asaad al-Shaibani: Early life and education

-Syrian Civil War
+Syrian civil war

 Al-Shaibani was an active participant in the 2011 Syrian revolution.
 During the Syrian Civil War, al-Shaibani was a founding member of the al-Nusra Front, the al-Qaeda branch in Syria, alongside Ahmed al-Sharaa, with whom he became close.
 He headed the al-Nusra Front's foreign relations when it transitioned into Hay'at Tahrir al-Sham (HTS).

 During the war, al-Shaibani operated under aliases, including "Naseem", "Abu Aisha", "Abu Ammar al-Shami", "Hussam al-Shafi'i", and most notably "Zaid al-Attar".
 Before his current role, he participated in founding the Syrian Salvation Government in 2017, establishing and heading up its Political Affairs Administration.
 In this role, he engaged with representatives from the United Nations, major international organizations, and diplomatic officials.